-In the standard view, these features are all statistical flukes.
-However, they may be evidence of deeper underlying symmetries.
-In the standard model, the chance of all of these anomalies occurring simultaneously is extremely low, and there is no particular relationship between them.
 An alternative model of inflationary quantum states, which invokes holographic coherence on causal inflationary horizons, creates an opportunity to connect these anomalies via new, fundamental physical symmetries \citep{PhysRevD.99.063531,Hogan_2020,hogan2021angular}.
-Although standard cosmology is not significantly modified at angular scales less than a few degrees, large angles are affected by radically new correlations created by the emergence of space-time locality and causality from a quantum system.
-Viewed in this light, the anomalies can be seen as hints of novel correlations from quantum gravity that have not been included in the standard scenario.
+Although standard cosmology is not significantly modified at angular scales less than a few degrees, large angles are affected by radically new correlations imposed by the emergence of space-time locality and causality from a quantum system.
+Viewed in this light, some anomalies can be seen as hints of deeper underlying symmetries from quantum gravity that have not been included in the standard scenario.

-Predicted correlations of primordial perturbations depend on untested assumptions about the quantum coherence of geometrical states.
-In the standard quantum inflation model, zero-point fluctuations of coherently quantized scalar field modes produce a universal 3D power spectrum of primordial scalar curvature perturbations on surfaces of constant time.
-By contrast, if quantum space-time is holographic in the sense suggested by some formal studies \citep{Banks:2018ypk,Banks:2020dus,Banks:2021jwj}, non-localized quantum states of geometry may be coherent on spherical bounding surfaces of causal diamonds defined by world lines of measurements.
-In holographic inflation, these spherical surfaces are defined by causally coherent inflationary horizons around every observer, which can lead to a 2D power spectrum of relic perturbations on comoving spheres that obeys constraints in the angular domain with no cosmic variance.
-A model of this kind creates nonlocal (but still causal) correlations on large angular scales that seem conspiratorial in the standard picture.
-They arise from quantum non-locality on causal horizon surfaces, an effect not included in a standard scenario based on coherent quantum field states.
+Predicted correlations of primordial perturbations depend on untested assumptions about quantum locality and coherence of geometrical states.
+In the standard quantum inflation model, zero-point fluctuations of coherently quantized scalar field modes produce a universal 3D power spectrum of primordial scalar curvature plane-wave perturbations on surfaces of constant time.
+By contrast, if quantum space-time is holographic in the sense suggested by some formal studies \citep{Banks:2018ypk,Banks:2020dus,Banks:2021jwj}, non-localized quantum states of geometry may be coherent on spherical bounding surfaces of causal diamonds.
+In holographic inflation, these spherical surfaces are defined by causally-coherent inflationary horizons around every observer, which can lead to a 2D power spectrum of relic perturbations on comoving spheres that obeys symmetries in the angular domain with no cosmic variance.
+A model of this kind creates new nonlocal (but causal) correlations on large angular scales that seem conspiratorial in the standard picture.
+They arise from quantum non-locality on spherical causal horizon surfaces, an effect not included in a standard scenario based on coherent plane-symmetric quantum field states.

 The holographic scenario naturally leads to the conjecture that the two-point angular correlation function of $\Delta$ on 2-spheres approximates a function constrained by causal entanglements of horizons.
 This hypothesis appears to agree with symmetries of the observed angular correlation on large angular scales, in particular, the near-vanishing of angular correlation at angular separation $\Theta\geqslant 90^\circ$ \citep{hogan2021angular}.